-To be filled with plist dict values, describing each load entry.
-Refer to the Entry Properties section below for details.
+Designed to be filled with plist dict values, describing each load entry.
+See the Entry Properties section below.

 Note: Certain UEFI tools, such as UEFI Shell, can be very dangerous and MUST NOT appear in production configurations, paticularly in vaulted configurations as well as those protected by secure boot, as such tools can be used to bypass the secure boot chain.
 Refer to the UEFI section for examples of UEFI tools.